Oncology Industry Taskforce

 The report was launched at a sponsored symposium at the Medical Oncology Group of Australia’s (MOGA) Annual Scientific Meeting on 31 July 2013.
 The report can be accessed here 3,816k

-Following the launch of the Access to Cancer Medicines in Australia report on Wednesday 31 July, Medicines Australia through its Oncology Industry Taskforce are now inviting submissions for comments/feedback on the initial findings of the Report.
+Following the launch of the Access to Cancer Medicines in Australia report on Wednesday 31 July 2013, Medicines Australia through its Oncology Industry Taskforce invited submissions for comments/feedback on the initial findings of the Report.

 One of the principal outcomes of the Report is the involvement of the wider community to participate in an informed and collaborative debate to identify how existing processes must progress to meet emerging challenges.